prathameshbelurkar/metro-stay-cms/README.md

 - `VITE_BASE_URL`: The base URL for the API.
 - `VITE_IS_PRODUCTION`: String which contains 'true' or 'false'.
 Denotes the working environment
 - `VITE_STORAGE_PATH`: Cloud object storage path
+- `VITE_API_PAGE_SIZE`: Must be number which describes number of records to be fetched in single API call

 ### Setting Up Environment Variables